Marcinr92/UI2-project/README.md

 being eaten by the big fish.
 The difficulty is increasing along with the point increase.

+# How to install
+- clone everything
+- run index.html

 ## Functions and features
 - tutorial
 - delightful BG music